helenalabs/working-with-ai-principles/README.md

 I see AI as a tool for extending human reasoning: helping reveal patterns, test ideas, and connect intuition with structure.

-Ultimately, I remain responsible for judgment and direction.
-AI supports thinking — it does not replace it.
+Ultimately — responsibility for judgment, values, and direction remains human.
+AI can support thought, but it cannot replace it.

 # My Guiding Notes
 I want to work with AI as a sparring partner, not just a tool.